 This means that the capacity will be halved, so you can only send half the amount of data you would be able to send if communicating directly with the access point at the same speed.

 This type of repeater will also require all clients to connect to the 2.4 GHz band, which has a lot of interference.
-New clients that support the 802.11ac or 802.11ax (Wi-Fi 6) standards and 5 GHz band are therefore not able to take advantage of this newer technology.
+New clients that support 802.11ac or 802.11ax (Wi-Fi 6) and the 5 GHz frequency band, will not be able to take advantage of this technology.

 The vast majority of new Wi-Fi repeaters only forward signals at the frequency they receive them.